cotes2020/jekyll-theme-chirpy/_posts/2019-08-11-customize-the-favicon.md

 ![download-icons]({{ site.baseurl }}/assets/img/sample/download-icons.png)

-Download the generated package and extract to override the files in directory `assets/img/favicons`.
+Download the generated package and extract the contents to cover all files in folder `assets/img/favicons`, but except the following two:

+- browserconfig.xml
+- manifest.json

 At last, rebuild the site so that the icon becomes your custom edition.